nklayman/vue-cli-plugin-electron-builder/docs/guide/commonIssues.md

 See [#118](https://github.com/nklayman/vue-cli-plugin-electron-builder/issues/118) for more details.
 Thanks to [dspangenberg](https://github.com/dspangenberg) for the fix.

+## Electron not opening on Node v11

+Make sure you are using Electron v2.0.14+ or v3.0.10+.
+Also, make sure Node is v11.2.0+.
+See [#107 (comment)](https://github.com/nklayman/vue-cli-plugin-electron-builder/issues/107#issuecomment-441168465) for more details.

 ## Other issues

 Many issues can be solved by re-invoking the generator of Vue CLI Plugin Electron Builder.
 This allows it to add newer code to your project files.
 You may need to do this after upgrading the plugin.